 Guelph Watersheds

 As a recap, Toronto is bounded by a great lake with 6 major rivers and creeks feeding into it.
+Hamilton is similar, albeit the creeks flow over the escarpment.
 The Tri-Cities are along one major river, and has 6 significant tributaries feeding into it.
 It’s a downscaling that, combined with way different hydrogeology and urban timelines, really varies the metroscapes.

 Guelph is yet another downscale.
 It is intersected by two major rivers: the Speed River, the main trunk through the middle of the city, and the Eramosa River, a major tributary of the Speed to the east.
-The Speed run out of town to the soutwest, crossing into Cambridge and meeting the Grand River (the major river along the Tri-Cities).
+The Speed runs out of town to the southwest, crossing into Cambridge and meeting the Grand River (the major river along the Tri-Cities).

 There are 4 significant tributaries and their watersheds, which cover over half of the urban area: Willow, Clythe, Torrance and Hanlon Creeks.
 40% is the interstitial drainage feeding into the Speed and Eramosa Rivers, and the remaining 5.6% goes to external watersheds.